 Pair programming is a really useful and simple way to get an understanding of how a candidate works with specific languages, but especially for assessing collaborative skills and how they’ll work together within teams or respond to feedback.

 Pair programming is exactly how it sounds, a potential hire will go through a coding session together with one other developer on the same computer screen.

-Of course, like any other interview and hiring process, it’s important to never overlook the soft skills of a candidate as they will shape the way they work both individually and within their teams.
+Of course, like any other interview and hiring process, it’s important never to overlook the soft skills of a candidate, as they will shape the way they work both individually and within their teams.
 Some things to make sure you keep in mind and ask questions about:

 - Can you describe a situation where there was a conflict that you successfully resolved?